oljung/portfolio-project-one/README.md

     - This feature will allow for easy navigation to the main parts of the sites.
     - Has a collapsable menu by clicking a "burger" icon on smaller screens.

+- __Subsection navigation bar__
+    - This feature is a "hamburger" icon used to navigate the subsections of a information page on a smaller screen.
+On larger screens the menu is placed underneath the heading.

 - __Landing Page__

     - This feature will greet the user with an image explaining the purpose of the site, as well as what to expect on it.